Fractured Magic: Chapter Twenty-Seven

 “Let’s go,” he said, not giving Roman a chance to reply.

 The address Isobel gave them, as it turned out, belonged to one of those ladies’ boarding houses that had been making the news lately, known for their strict rules but affordable rents.
-A pair of young women in university uniforms exited the building as Roman and Leandros climbed the front steps, both giggling when Leandros met their eyes.
+A pair of young women in university uniforms exited the brick building as Roman and Leandros climbed the front steps, both giggling when Leandros met their eyes.
 Beside him, Roman grinned and called, “Good morning!”

 “Good morning, sirs,” one of them called back, her smile shy but distinctly interested.
 Annoyance flickered inside Leandros, but he tamped it down and opened the door for Roman before Roman could flirt more.